a-kenji/tui-textarea/README.md

 ### Use your own backend

-tui-rs allows to make your own backend by implementing [`tui::backend::Backend`][tui-backend] trait. tui-textarea also supports it.
+tui-rs allows to make your own backend by implementing [`ratatui::backend::Backend`][tui-backend] trait. tui-textarea also supports it.
 In the case, support for neither crossterm nor termion is necessary.

 ```toml